fusionjs/fusionjs.github.io/documentation/docs/guides/state-management.md

 ### Redux

-Redux is the recommended state management library for web applications at Uber.
+Redux is a state management library for web applications and works especially well with React.
 Fusion.js provides Redux integrations for its RPC plugins, and there are also [open source developer tools available](https://github.com/zalmoxisus/redux-devtools-extension).

 If you've never used Redux, refer to the [required knowledge](/docs/getting-started/required-knowledge#redux) section.